gumantov/Soultechs/README.md

 -------------

-If you want to teach us about programmimg and A/B testing please send us an email to [us](mailto:soultechsllc@gmail.com)
+If you want to teach us about programmimg and A/B testing please send an email to [us](mailto:soultechsllc@gmail.com)